Now with the Manuscript Addition to the

 is missing in print .

-Relating to the execution Beethoven’s letters to his legal intimate friend Dr. Johann Baptist Bach of March 6, 1823 + January 3, 1827 (Kalischer 879 + 1199) and Kalischer’s foot-note to the codicil of March 23, 1827 (K. 1219) nevertheless should not been overlooked.
-As likewise not Beethoven’s statement towards Schott’s Sons of March 20, 1827, signed by von Breuning and Schindler as requested witnesses, as appendix to the above letter 1220 accompanied by Kalischer’s résumé
+Relating to the execution of the last will Beethoven’s letters to his legal confident Dr. Johann Baptist Bach of March 6, 1823 + January 3, 1827 (Kalischer 879 + 1199) and Kalischer’s foot-note to the codicil of March 23, 1827 (K. 1219) nevertheless should not been overlooked in this connection.
+As likewise not Beethoven’s statement towards Schott’s Sons of March 20, 1827 signed by von Breuning and Schindler as requested witnesses, as appendix to just the letter 1220 above accompanied by Kalischer’s résumé

-“ The English nation and the house of Schott’s Sons in Mayence thus remained back as
+“ The English nation and Messrs.
+Schott’s Sons in Mayence thus remained back as

 As equally fascinating research and the general public furthermore highlighted